Retailer’s Big Secret: Crack the Price Tag CodeSeptember 24, 2013 by Kyle 28 comments • Filed Under Consumer News

 - Product Code 7 – A one time buy like seasonal Christmas decorations.
 Here today, gone tomorrow.
 So if the price is right you should snatch it up.

 - Product Code 9 – Products that are destined to be sent back to the manufacturer for a variety of reasons.
 They won’t be restocked and likely will be gone within a week.

 I found the Costco pricing system to offer the most potential savings if you are a diligent and always examine the price shelf tags before making a purchase.
-Here is how it breaks down:
+Here is what I discovered:

 - Prices ending in .99 - this is the full retail price of items at Costco.

-- Prices ending in .97, .88, or .00 - these 3 ending prices are marked down prices and offer substantial savings over the full retail price.
+- Prices ending in a 7, namely .97 - means it is a buyer designated markdown and offers substantial savings over the full retail price.

-- Price Tag with an Asterisk (*) on it - if you can find deals with a markdown price along with an asterisk, you are getting the best price possible.
-The asterisk means the item is discontinued and will be deleted from the warehouse in the very near future.
-The Costco image above has the asterisk in the top right corner.
+- Price Tag with an Asterisk (*) on it - if you can find products ending with a 7, along with an asterisk in the upper right hand corner of the shelf tag, you are getting the best price at Costco.
+The asterisk means the item is “Pending Delete” and will be removed from the warehouse once it sells out.
+The above Costco price tag has an asterisk in the upper right hand corner.